بسم الله الرحمن الرحيم

 Before we can answer the question “how can I know that God exists?” we must first ask the question “how do I know anything at all.”
 Or perhaps more appropriately, since God is not a “thing,” we should ask “how do I come to know?”
 As we shall see, all knowledge is ultimately grounded in what is unfortunately called “intuition” in English, but which is more appropriately called “immediate knowledge” or “knowledge by presence” in Islamic philosophy.

-I will nevertheless sometimes use the word intuition, but it should not be mistaken for the ordinary usage of simply having a “hunch” about something or the vain, amorphous imaginings of artists and poets.
-From intuition, in its proper sense, descends pure reason, with its capacity to give completely certainty based on deductive proofs.
+I will nevertheless sometimes use the word intuition, but it should not be mistaken for the ordinary usage of simply having a “hunch” about something or other, or the vain, amorphous imaginings of artists and poets.
+From intuition, in its proper sense, descends pure reason, with its capacity to give complete certainty based on deductive proofs.
 After that descends inductive reason, which allows us to make probabilistic arguments that reach a different kind of certainty.
 Lastly, we have sense perception, which contrary to popular belief is actually the lowest and least reliable form of knowledge.
 Ordinary sense perception, quite obviously, cannot on its own lead one to belief in God, since God is not restricted to matter.
 It must be combined with either reasoning or intuition in order to yield fruit, at least as it pertains to the question of God and meaning.
 This latter combination of vision and intuition we might call “enlightened sense perception” or “mystical vision”, by which we might see God’s Sacred Names in ordinary sensory objects.
 But that’s for another time.

 Now the question for you, my dear reader, is what are you looking for?
 Are you looking to know God directly, unmitigated by any long-winded, tedious discourse involving minute reasoning?
 Are you looking for absolute proof of the existence of God, one that considers all objections and involves very precise reasoning?
 Would you be satisfied with a very compelling probabilistic argument, based on solid evidence, for the existence of God?
 Or perhaps, more darkly, you are here simply to “refute” any attempts to show that God is, in fact, Reality.
 Perhaps you have already made up your mind and are here simply to edify your ego, without the slightest intention to actually listen to what is being said and to make a genuine attempt at understanding.
 Perhaps if you were to hear something that might otherwise change your perspective, you would miss it simply because you are subconsciously committed to an uncharitable reading and fault finding rather than sincerity.
 Of course, I would not presume any of this, but the fact remains that we are all susceptible to such tendencies.
 If we find this darkness within our own souls, we must realize there is nothing to be gained in this world by proving that “I” am right, other than the momentary satisfaction of having domination over another soul, but everything to be gained through sincerity.